notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 * Global override [background and foreground] ⇒ This style has a series of checkboxes, which allow you to choose which attributes of the override-style will apply to everything; any that are enabled will override even the per-language settings; any that are not enabled will not use the global-override settings for that attribute.
 * Default style [background and foreground] ⇒ This sets the base font and colours for all languages -- so any unstyled text will use these settings.
 * Indent guideline style [background and foreground] ⇒ If **View > Show Symbol > Show Indent Guide** is enabled, there will be a thin dotted line every for every level of indent.
 The foreground sets the colour of the dots; the background sets the colour of the non-dot portion.
-* Brace highlight style [background and foreground] ⇒ If you have text like `( blah )` or `[ blah ]` or `{ blah }` and move the cursor onto one of the opening or closing parentheses, brackets, or braces, both the opening and closing character in the pair will be highlighted per this style.
+* Brace highlight style [background and foreground] ⇒ If you have text like `( blah )` or `[ blah ]` or `{ blah }` and move the caret onto one of the opening or closing parentheses, brackets, or braces, both the opening and closing character in the pair will be highlighted per this style.
-* Bad brace colour [background and foreground] ⇒ If you have a single unmatched or mismatched parenthesis `()`, bracket `[]`, or curly-brace `{}`, with the cursor at that character, it will be highlighted as a "bad brace style" instead of using the "brace highlight style".
+* Bad brace colour [background and foreground] ⇒ If you have a single unmatched or mismatched parenthesis `()`, bracket `[]`, or curly-brace `{}`, with the caret at that character, it will be highlighted as a "bad brace style" instead of using the "brace highlight style".
-* Current line background colour [background only] ⇒ The line containing the active editing cursor will be marked using this background style.
+* Current line background colour [background only] ⇒ The line containing the active editing caret will be marked using this background style.
 * Selected text colour [background only] ⇒ Selected text will be indicated with this background.
 If [Preferences > Highlighting > Smart Highlighting](#highlighting) is enabled, the "Smart Highlighting" style (below) will be coloured overtop of the "Selected text colour".
 If the [configuration file `enableSelectFgColor.xml`](../config-files#other-configuration-files) exists (and you have v8.0.0 or newer), "Selected text colour" will honor the foreground colour as well.
-* Caret colour [foreground only] ⇒ This sets the colour for the current-text-position cursor ("caret"), which will either be `|` for insert mode or `_` for overwrite mode.
+* Caret colour [foreground only] ⇒ This sets the colour for the current-text-position caret, which will either be `|` for insert mode or `_` for overwrite mode.
 * Edge colour [foreground only] ⇒ Colour for the vertical edge from [Preferences > Editing](#editing).
 If the Vertical Edge Settings are enabled as Background Mode, this style's "foreground" colour will be used as the background colour for text that's beyond the edge.
 * Line number margin [background and foreground] ⇒ If "Display line number" is enabled in [Preferences > Editing](#editing), this sets the style for those line numbers.
-* Fold [background and foreground] ⇒ If a given language has folding, this will give the colour for the folding symbols (`⊞ ⊟ │ └`) when the cursor is _not_ inside that folding-area
+* Fold [background and foreground] ⇒ If a given language has folding, this will give the colour for the folding symbols (`⊞ ⊟ │ └`) when the caret is _not_ inside that folding-area
-* Fold active [foreground only] ⇒ If a given language has folding, this will give the colour for the folding symbols (`⊞ ⊟ │ └`) when the cursor _is_ inside that folding-area
+* Fold active [foreground only] ⇒ If a given language has folding, this will give the colour for the folding symbols (`⊞ ⊟ │ └`) when the caret _is_ inside that folding-area
 * Fold margin [background and foreground] ⇒ If a given language has folding, this will give the colours for the margin-region; it will be coloured with a checkerboard-like pattern (a dense version of `░`)
 * White space symbol [foreground only] ⇒ If **View > Show Symbol** settings have whitespace shown, then the tabs and whitespace symbols will use this foreground colour.
 * Smart Highlighting [background only] ⇒ If [Smart Highlighting](#highlighting) is enabled and active, this colour will be applied to all matches.
 This background colour has approximately 60% transparency compared to other backgrounds also applied on the same text, so the exact colour seen will depend on other styles for this text, combined with this setting.
 (For example, if you have a highlight of green RGB=[0,255,0], with a white RGB=[255,255,255] background, the actual colour will be RGB=[155,255,155].)